 Why do audio reviews often look a lot like marketing copy?

 What’s particularly frustrating is that reviewers will often use the same terms and phrases to describe a product’s sound as you’ll see in the product’s marketing materials, terms that by and large are intentionally unquantifiable.
 I have lost count of the number of times I’ve seen loudspeakers advertised, promoted, and reviewed as having “room-filling sound.”
 Okay, what does that mean exactly, that sound from the speaker can be heard from any point in the room?
-That’s not exactly a high hurdle to clear.
+That’s not really a high hurdle to clear.
 Why aren’t headphones sold as having “head-filling sound”?

 Further, products can receive praise for their “muscular yet controlled bass,” “airy midrange,” and their “textured but smooth treble.”
 You might read about “harmonic textures, insight, refined soundstage, and incredibly lush liquidity.”
 Does any of this actually mean anything?
 Not really—certainly not with any specificity.

-What you also might start to notice is that the language of audio reviews has a lot in common with wine tasting notes, as well as a culture that is not welcoming to the novice.
+You also might start to notice that the language of audio reviews has a lot in common with wine tasting notes, as well as a culture that is not welcoming to the novice.
 The problem is not necessarily the reader’s lack of familiarity with the words themselves, it’s just that they have no defined or widely agreed upon meaning in the context they’re being used.
 Even those “in the know” probably don’t know exactly what’s being said in a typical review.

-Everyone hears things differently, and that’s one of the many reasons why our loudspeaker, microphone, and headphone reviews are written by human beings who have spent time using the product.
+Everyone hears things slightly differently, and that’s one of the many reasons why our loudspeaker, microphone, and headphone reviews are written by human beings who have spent time using the product.
 We express opinions and describe our experiences, including our impressions of the sound reproduction.
 What has admittedly been a struggle is applying the same scientific rigor to the wording of our reviews as we’ve been attempting to apply to the data we collect through our objective tests.

 What’s so hard about describing sound?